which are perfect for fisherman-style sweaters and yummy cabled scarves. Thursday, March 5, 2009

 Is oatmeal a color?

+My loom has no warp on it right now.
+I haven't been weaving on it lately, other than my thin wrist cuffs.
 This was a silk-blend shawl-scarf I wove late in 2007 and it sold pretty quickly in my Etsy store, priced at $62.00.
 It was dreamy light weight and tightly woven on a fine mixed warp with a fine silk weft.
 I later discovered I may have priced it too low.

 I admit to a psycho-fetish for fiber quality and interesting colorplay in my textiles.
 There's a place for beige and simplicity, but it is easy to buy that anyplace, and I see no reason to make things by hand that are common, "consumery" and bland.
 And that brings me to oatmeal and a rant about color: I wish Americans would be more adventurous!
 We wear oatmeal, we furnish our homes in oatmeal, and when we feel bold, we throw in a dash of blue.
 Red is a wild statement for us.
 Women who wear turquoise and purple are suspected of being a tad nutty.
 When you go to France, as an example, you see COLOR.
 A green coat.
 Orchid boots.
 Chartreuse scarf.
 Here in America, we like to blend in with our black shoes, brown bag, beige coat.
 Muddy tweed scarf.
 Blegh.